bbc/simorgh/docs/Code-Reviews.md

 **Ask questions**
 As already mentioned, code reviews are a great way to learn about the codebase and technology generally. **There are no stupid questions.** If you’re wondering about it, someone else probably is too.

-Another way reviewers can use questions it to ensure that we have considered the problem from all the angles.
+Another way reviewers can use questions is to ensure that we have considered the problem from all the angles.
 Code review is a good time to think again about performance, security, accessibility, testing and other [non-functional requirements](https://en.wikipedia.org/wiki/Non-functional_requirement) that might have been overlooked.
 For example:

 - Is this going to be accessible to all users?